A comprehensive approach – Carbon neutrality

 For a number of years, businesses have looked to enhance their use of electricity and energy efficiency through isolated solutions, resulting in small, incremental improvements.
-However, with heightened responsibility and pressure to identify, implement and report on such measures, a wider strategy which focuses on providing tangible and significant impact must be considered.
+However, with heightened responsibility and pressure to identify, implement and report on such measures, a wider strategy that focuses on providing tangible and significant impact must be considered.

 The former approach, in many cases, has led to disconnected energy management with a lack of integration between the solutions and the wider site opportunities.
 However, through the advent of Industry 4.0 and advancements in smart energy technologies, businesses now have the ability to implement a comprehensive energy strategy in which an entire site’s energy generation and consumption can be analysed, whilst potential integrated solutions can be recommended and refined on a continual basis in response to predictive modelling and historical analysis.
 Through such a comprehensive approach, common energy management challenges such as carbon neutrality can be addressed.